TEF

 Extract the group's own public disclosure

-TEF obtains the same company's annual reports, BRSR filings, investor presentations and group structure descriptions — all public documents.
+TEF obtains the same corporate body's annual reports, BRSR filings, investor presentations, exchange filings and group structure descriptions — all public documents.
 These state how the group describes its own entities, functions and intercompany arrangements to investors and the market.

 04